phetsims/phet-info/deployment-info/chipper-2.0.md

 # Deploying simulations

-If you haven't run perennial commands in a while, `npm prune` and `npm update` under perennial will probably be needed.
+If you haven't run perennial commands in a while, `npm prune` and `npm update` under perennial, perennial-alias and chipper may be needed.
 I'll notify for any further module changes.

 Note that all perennial commands (including those for dev/rc/production deployments) can be run from newer (as of sometime December 2017) simulations from the simulation directory.
 For instance, `grunt checkout-shas` now lives in perennial, but newer chipper SHAs will detect this and spawn the correct perennial grunt task.
 It will add a `--repo={{REPO}}` command line flag to the perennial command so that it knows which repository is the target.